Resistant Starch in Oats: Soaked vs Cooked vs Overnight

 Millions of people start their day with a steaming, comforting bowl of hot oatmeal, genuinely believing it is the ultimate breakfast for their digestive health.
-While oats are undeniably healthy, there is a shocking truth that most oatmeal lovers don’t realize: boiling water just destroyed almost all of its gut-healing magic.
+While oats are undeniably healthy, there is a shocking truth that most oatmeal lovers don’t realize: boiling water just cooked away almost all of its resistant starch.

-If your goal is to heal your gut lining, reduce inflammation, and feed your microbiome, the battle between raw oats and cooked oatmeal isn’t even close.
+If your goal is to support your gut lining, ease inflammation, and feed your microbiome, the difference between raw oats and cooked oatmeal isn’t even close.

 Let’s dive into the fascinating science of resistant starch in oats, why raw is vastly superior to cooked, and how a simple “Overnight Oats” hack can transform your morning routine into a daily probiotic feast.